 Originally Published on RCEM Learning Podcast April 2017

 As part of the RCEM Learning Podcast I record reviews of recent literature with Dave McCreary.
 We’ve been doing this for about a year now and you can hear them all on the RCEM Learning Podcast each month.
 I’d like to have them here and searchable on this site too so I’ll be posting the ones I find most relevant here.
-You can always hear the newest ones by subscribing to the free RCEM Learning Podcast.
+You can hear the newest ones by subscribing to the free RCEM Learning Podcast.

 Title of Paper: